joshtharakan/cash-issuer/README.md

    states
 5. **service-ui** - a basic JavaFx app that provides a view on the cash issuer node.
-6. **spring-boot-client** - spring boot web server api to connect with the other party nodes in the network
+6. **spring-boot-client** - A simplified microservice to expose RESTful API to interact with different nodes

 ## Requirements

 1. Three bank accounts.
-One for the Issuer, one for PartyA and one for partyB.
+One for the Issuer, one for AGCS SE and one for AGCS NA.
 2. The bank holding the Issuer's bank account needs to offer a public API which allows clients to get account information, balance information and transaction information in real time.